cgmdariva/modulo-1-blue-2022/README.md

 # modulo-1-blue-2022

-First class using initial concepts of JavaScript
+First module for the web programming course of Blue EdTech.